Art404/boiler404/README.md

 Endpoint | Description
 :------- | :----------
-db | repository of all projects where each key is a project ID main | holds the sites page configuration. eventually we will have alternate page configurations for different members / purposes so `main` will be distinguished. squad | array of members with the following self-explainable properties: `name`, `role`, `url`
+db | repository of all projects where each key is a project ID. main | holds the sites page configuration. eventually we will have alternate page configurations for different members / purposes so `main` will be distinguished. squad | array of members with the following self-explainable properties: `name`, `role`, `url`.

-You can access the api from any node app like so:
+You can access the api from any node app with firebase like so:

 ```js
 var Firebase = require('firebase');